valery1707/hugo/content/blog/2016-07-07-jwt-authentication-with-spring-web---part-4.markdown

 ```

 In the next blog post, the fifth is this series, we will move on to building the front end with Angular JS and managing authentication from the front end.
-The source code for this example for the progress made from part 1 through part3 is available on [GitHub](https://github.com/sdqali/jwt-demo/tree/verify_tokens).
+The source code for this example for the progress made from part 1 through part 4 is available on [GitHub](https://github.com/sdqali/jwt-demo/tree/verify_tokens).